Equity Incentive Plans

 Restricted Stock Units

-The Company grants restricted stock units (“RSU”) under the 2017 Plan to executive management and its non-employee Board directors.
+The Company grants restricted stock units (“RSU”) under the 2017 Plan to executive management and its non-employee directors.
 RSUs granted to executive management generally vest over four years.
-RSUs granted to non-employee Board directors generally vest annually.
-A new non-employee Board director will receive an initial grant upon joining the Board and all Board directors will receive new annual grants at each annual meeting of shareholders.
+RSUs granted to non-employee directors generally vest annually.
+A new non-employee director will receive an initial grant upon joining the board of directors and all directors will receive new annual grants at each annual meeting of shareholders.

 The following table summarizes the activity of RSU awards: